 Middle-Income Downpayment Assistance

 Downpayment and closing costs are significant barriers to homeownership.
-In an environment where home prices and interest rates are rising, more middle-income households are struggling to achieve the dream of owning a home of their own.
-To help put sustainable homeownership within reach for more families and individuals — including many who are among the most essential members of our community, like teachers, police officers, firefighters, and administrative and other service workers — FHLBank San Francisco has launched a $10 million Middle-Income Downpayment Assistance matching grant pilot program.
+As home prices and interest rates have risen, middle-income households have struggled to achieve the dream of homeownership.
+To help put sustainable homeownership within reach for more families and individuals — including many who are among the most essential members of our community, like (but not limited to) teachers, medical assistants, and administrative workers — FHLBank San Francisco renewed the Middle-Income Downpayment Assistance matching grant program with a $20 million allocation in 2024.

 These grants are intended to help families and individuals who qualify as first-time homebuyers and earn just over 80% up to 140% of area median income (AMI), based on the location of the property to be purchased and adjusted for household size.
 The goal is to expand access to affordable and sustainable homeownership opportunities for these aspiring first-time homebuyers, in partnership with our member financial institutions, in Arizona, California, and Nevada.

-Bank members interested in using this pilot program to assist eligible homebuyers can get started by reviewing program details on our Disbursement page and submitting a Secure Portal Request Form.
+Bank members using the program to assist eligible homebuyers can get started by reviewing program details on our Disbursement page

 Eligible homebuyers who contribute a minimum of $10,000 toward their downpayment may qualify for a grant of up to $50,000 that can be used for the homebuyer's downpayment and closing costs.
 These funds can complement assistance from local, state, and federal homeownership programs and initiatives, providing even more opportunities for middle-income families to have access to an affordable home of their own.

-- Fulfill income eligibility requirements, as published by the Bank at the time disbursement is requested.
-Such income eligibility requirements will at minimum require the homebuyer household to have earnings between 80.01% and 140% of the HUD defined AMI based on purchase property address and adjusted for household size;
+• Income eligibility requires the homebuyer household to have earnings between 80.01% and 140% of the HUD Defined AMI based on purchase property address and adjusted for household size;